johnrudolph/beast-master/rules.md

 These tiles are essentially empty spaces, and you treat them just like you treat the borders of the board.
 Colossi, and Beasts cannot move onto them.
 If Acolytes are pushed onto them, they die.
 Each Age will instruct you where to place Water tiles, and these can shift throughtout the game.

 ## Gold cubes
 Some Environments and Beasts will leave Gold cubes on the board.
-If you Harvest a space with Gold cubes, you will gain them.
+If you Reap a space with Gold cubes, you will gain them.
 Gain a Gold on the Gold tracker, and return the Gold cubes to the bank.

 ## Colossus Cards
 Colossus Cards allow you to get Gold, move Acolytes around, and gain advantages over opponents.
 You have a hand limit of 6 Cards, and must immediately discard down to 6 if you ever have more.
 There are 4 types of Colossus Card: